-Same-sex marriage has been recognized so far in 22 countries, three of which are still waiting for final approval (Ireland, Slovenia and Finland).
-In one other country (Mexico), marriage is only available in some regions.
-Civil union for same-sex couples has been recognized until now in another 18 countries.
-In two autonomous islands that are associated with the United Kingdom (Isle of Man and Jersey) same-sex couples are also able to have a civil union.
-In total, there are 42 states that allow the foundational right of partnership for same-sex couples, representing 22% of all countries in the world (based upon the 193 UN member states).
+Same-sex marriage has been recognized so far in 26 countries.
+In one country (Mexico), marriage is only available in some regions.
+Civil union for same-sex couples has been recognized until now in another 17 countries.
+In total, there are 43 states that allow the foundational right of partnership for same-sex couples, representing 22% of all countries in the world (based upon the 193 UN member states).

 From 2003 until the end of 2012, same-sex marriage continued to gain legal recognition at a rate of one country per year, on average.
-However, since the beginning of 2013 no less than 11 countries have legally recognized same-sex marriage, at a rate of approximately 4 countries per year.
-The countries added during this period were: Uruguay, Ireland, the United States, Brazil, Britain, Greenland, Luxembourg, New Zealand, Finland, France and Colombia.
+However, since the beginning of 2013 no less than 14 countries have legally recognized same-sex marriage, at a rate of approximately 4 countries per year.
+The countries added during this period were: Uruguay, Ireland, the United States, Brazil, Britain, Greenland, Germany, Taiwan, Luxembourg, Malta, New Zealand, Finland, France and Colombia.

 Whereas in the past, recognition of same sex relationships was primarily a European phenomenon, along with very few other countries around the world, it has become a common phenomenon.
 The three largest countries of North America allow same-sex marriage.
 It is legal throughout all of Canada and the United States, and in parts of Mexico.
 7 countries, which is most of the countries in South America and which comprise the majority of the mainland area, allow marriage or registration of same-sex couples.
 The two largest countries on the continent, Brazil and Argentina, recognize same-sex marriage.
 Also, the two countries on the continent of Oceania, Australia and New Zealand, allow legal partnership for same-sex couples.

 However, in Asia and Africa where two-thirds of the world's population is concentrated, there has been no progress.
-In all of Africa, only South Africa permits the institution of same-sex union, and no country in Asia permits it at all.
+In all of Africa, only South Africa permits the institution of same-sex union, and Taiwan is the only country in Asia to officially recognize same-sex marriage.